 The City of Atlanta issues Certificates of Domestic Partnership to same-gender and opposite-gender couples who meet all of the criteria set out in Atlanta’s Code of Ordinances, Domestic Partnerships.
 The Certificate evidences Atlanta’s official, governmental recognition of the relationship as one that meets the uniquely significant qualities of a Domestic Partnership.

-Atlanta’s Certification is available to all couples residing in Atlanta and to City employees.
+Atlanta’s Certification is available to all couples residing in the City of Atlanta and to City employees.
 Though not equivalent to marriage, the Certification is accepted by many private employers and service providers to qualify same-sex couples for benefits that are otherwise reserved for legally-married couples.
 City of Atlanta employees may extend their health insurance and pension benefits to their certified Domestic Partners.

 "It Get's Better" Video